michaelbilliot/PatternGame/README.md

 This "Game" will create a board similar to checkers and chess.
-Each square will contain a pattern, the game will scan the board and find and return the number of squares that contain the same adjacent pattern.
+Each square will contain a pattern, the game will scan the board and find and return the greatest number of squares that contain the same adjacent pattern.

 # Running
 The main class is dev.mdbcode.patterngame.PatternGame.